 Causes of ascites

-- Fluid retention (primarily ascites, but also peripheral oedema and pleural effusions) is the most frequent complication of end-stage liver disease.
-It significantly impairs the quality of life of patients with cirrhosis and is associated with poor prognosis, 1-year and 5-year survival rates of 85% and 56%, respectively.
+- Fluid retention (primarily ascites but also peripheral oedema and pleural effusions) is the most frequent complication of end-stage liver disease.
+It significantly impairs the quality of life of patients with cirrhosis and is associated with poor prognosis - one-year and five-year survival rates of 85% and 56% respectively.

 - Beware the patient with a very long history of stable cirrhosis who then develops ascites - hepatocellular carcinoma must be excluded.